ibm-cloud-docs/SecureGateway/dep-overview.md

 January 2024
 - Satellite Connector now supports a new agent deployment method in Windows, allowing it to be run as an installer, not requiring direct Docker interaction calls.
 Follow the instructions in [Running the agent on Windows](/docs/satellite?topic=satellite-run-agent-locally#run-agent-windows) to install and connect through that method.

-March 2024
+June 2024
-- Reminder to all users with recent usage.
+- Reminder to all users with recent usage about deprecation details and timeline
+- A new migration assistance option has been added to the Satellite Connector documentation to assist with some migration tasks.
+Reference the section for additional information [Migrating resources from Secure Gateway to Satellite Connector](/docs/satellite?topic=satellite-connector-create-from-sg)

 ## {{site.data.keyword.SecureGateway}} deprecation details